Key Takeaways

 - Overpriced or needs work: 100+ days

 Homes that sit often need price reductions to sell, eating into your net proceeds.
-This extended timeline is why more sellers are exploring cash offers, trading some price for certainty.
+This is the two-speed market in action: pricing, not weak demand, is what determines the outcome.
+The wide gap is why more sellers are exploring cash offers, trading some price for certainty.

 Migration and Population Growth